Sign In or Create an Account.

 THE KICKER

 Amazon, Google, Meta, and Microsoft were among the companies to sign onto a new initiative designed to support investment in next-generation energy and materials technologies meant to reduce the environmental impact of data centers.
 The Data Center Innovation Initiative, organized by the nonprofit investor group Elemental Impact, “will test and validate critical technologies in data center environments, creating potential pathways for future adoption across broader energy and industrial sectors.”
-Other participants include JPMorgan Chase, Salesforce, and Bill Gates’ Breakthrough Energy.
+Other participants include Salesforce and Bill Gates’ Breakthrough Energy.
 “Data centers are uniquely positioned to serve as catalysts for clean energy and sustainable building materials,” Nat Sahlstrom, Meta’s vice president of energy and sustainability, said in a press release.
 “By sharing what we learn together, we can support entrepreneurs to scale faster and move these innovations to real-world impact.”

 Yellow